 On tracks like “Nothing As It Seems”, the music seems to come alive and the audio in your ‘phones starts to open up and expand in a way that’s similar to watching a movie with surround sound.
 Binaural is a truly unforgettable sonic experience that can be appreciated by new listeners and old fans alike.

 Pearl Jam has stated that they like to push the envelope and create records that push the limits of fan’s expectations and musical tastes.
 The ups, downs, and in-betweens throughout this record definitely achieve that goal.

 You’ll want to make sure you listen all the way til the end in order to catch a hidden track giving you an inside look into one of the stumbling blocks during the recording process.

 Stand out tracks include: “Light Years”, “Nothing As It Seems”, “Grievance”, and “Parting Ways”.

 5. Yes – Tales From Topographic Oceans (1973)

 Tales From A Topographic Ocean is noted as being an important progressive rock concept album that deserves some extra attention from the listener.

 You might be able to tell just from the album title that Yes didn’t create this with the intention of it being received as a surface level collection of songs.
 There is a detailed message embedded in each song and it might be a good idea to follow along with the lyrics as you listen.

 Each of the 4 songs represents one of the 4 bodies of Hindu texts that inspired the concept for the entire record.
-From the album artwork, to the concept driving the train, to the varied musical styles, Tales From A Topographic Ocean is one of those records that deserves your undivided attention.
+From the album artwork to the concept of driving the train, to the varied musical styles, Tales From A Topographic Ocean is one of those records that deserves your undivided attention.